 What weighting method works best for multi-country African studies?

 RIM raking (iterative proportional fitting) to national census margins for age, gender, region, and urbanity is the standard approach.
-The GSMA Gender Gap methodology provides a documented example of this technique applied across multiple countries.
+The GSMA Gender Gap methodology provides a documented example applied across multiple countries.
 For phone or WhatsApp frames, adding phone ownership or education as auxiliary variables helps reduce mode-driven bias.

 How do I prevent fraud in African market research panels?